cre8magic/cre8magic/docs-src/pages/library/settings/lookup.md

 ### Scenario: Lookup every section with Exact Names and maybe Merge - probably all names should be provided

-1. Lookup is desired, by exact names - Spell & Blueprint
+1. Lookup is desired, by exact names - Settings & Blueprint
 1. If section name not provided, use main-name...
 1. If not found, just use empty
 1. Fallback values should be applied if anything is missing